History of the Constitution of Brazil: Sixth Constitution (1967)

+President of Brazil FM Humberto Castelo Branco.

 Background

-President of Brazil FM Castelo Branco.

-After the military coup d'état of April 1, 1964 the controllers of the new regime kept the 1946 constitution and promised to restore democracy as soon as possible.
-However, they did not and were faced with a dilemma, as every major measure they took was strictly against that current constitution, including the coup itself.
+After the military coup d'état of April 1, 1964 the controllers of the new regime kept the 1946 Constitution and promised to restore democracy as soon as possible.
+However, they did not and were faced with a dilemma, as every major measure they took was strictly against that current Constitution, including the coup itself.

 The so-called Institutional Acts sequentially issued by the military presidents were, in practice, placed higher than the Constitution and could amend it.
 Even under these circumstances, the first military president, Humberto de Alencar Castelo Branco, was committed to restoring civilian rule in 1966.
 However, a large number of military and civilian extremists felt the military had to stay in power for some years.
 They also wanted to pass more "proper" laws to fight subversive individuals (anyone that opposed the regime).

 By 1965, however, the situation reached an unbearable point when opposition candidates won the governorship of Minas Gerais and Guanabara.
 Castelo Branco refused to annul the results.
 A coup was only averted when Castelo Branco agreed to support the military's reform program.
 By this time, the military had decided to drop all pretense of democracy.
-It also felt the 1946 constitution was "obsolete" as the "new institutions" were not foreseen in it.
+It also felt the 1946 Constitution was "obsolete" as the "new institutions" were not foreseen in it.

-A new constitution was written by a team of lawyers commissioned by Castelo Branco and amended (under the instructions of Castelo Branco himself) by the Minister of Justice, Carlos Medeiros Silva and voted on as a whole by the Brazilian Parliament (already purged of most opponents of the status quo).
+A new Constitution was written by a team of lawyers commissioned by Castelo Branco and amended (under the instructions of Castelo Branco himself) by the Minister of Justice, Carlos Medeiros Silva and voted on as a whole by the Brazilian Parliament (already purged of most opponents of the status quo).